Private company limited by shares

 Labor taxes – Employers are required to make contributions to the Mandatory Provident Fund (MPF) at 5% of employees’ monthly income, capped at HKD 1,500.
 Employees whose salary is over HKD 7,500 contribute other 5 %, also capped at HKD 1,5000.

-Offshore investments funds may be exempt from taxation.
-Concessionary tax rates (up to 50% of the standard tax rate) may be available for certain treasury corporate centers, offshore business of reinsurance and authorized captive insurances.
+Investments funds may be exempt from taxation.
+Concessionary tax rates (up to 50% of the standard tax rate) may be available for certain treasury corporate centers, reinsurance and authorized captive insurances.

 Personal income tax – Individuals who ordinarily reside in Hong Kong or stay in the country for more than 180 days per year or more than 300 days in two consecutive years may be considered Hong Kong tax residents.
 Although, tax residency rules may vary according to a tax treaty.